guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >}
 >```

-<span style="color:#98971a">Docker CLI</span> <span style="color: #3588E9">--></span> send instructions/commands to the Docker host server via command line interface (CLI) or through REST APIs.
+The <span style="color:#98971a">docker cli</span> sends instructions/commands to the Docker host server via command line interface (CLI) or through REST APIs.
 The Docker CLI can be used to communicate with local and remote host.
 The Docker CLI and the <span style="color:#98971a">Dockerd</span> can run on the same system or connect the client to a remote docker daemon.

 By default the Docker client works in the root mode, to use as a normal user, the user needs to be added to the docker group.